PocketBible 4.18.0 Uploaded to App Store

 Other Features and Fixes

 • Some apps had trouble pasting text from PocketBible.
 PocketBible has been putting formatted text on the clipboard (actually called the “pasteboard” in macOS and iOS) since the first day it was supported.
-You probably have forgotten that the first two major releases of iOS (1.0 and 2.0) did not even have a clipboard.
-The clipboard was introduced in iOS 3.
+(You probably have forgotten that the first two major releases of iOS did not even have a clipboard.
+The clipboard wasn’t introduced until iOS 3.)

 When apps put text on the clipboard, they have to identify the format of the text so that the receiving app knows what it’s looking at.
 Somewhere around iOS 17 or 18, certain apps stopped recognizing the original identifiers for some of the rich-text clipboard formats, and as a result would misinterpret text placed there by PocketBible.
 We’ve resolved this in a way that maintains compatibility with the past while adopting the newer identifiers.